fighting332/similarity_commodity_recommendation/README.md

  [4] Result: Given the input commodity id, output similarity commodity id with descending score of similarity

- In output_recommodation_commodity/recommodation_repository.csv, cit_id is commodity id, cca_id is the similar commodity id.
+ In output_recommodation_commodity/recommodation_repository.csv, cit_id is commodity id, similar_id is the similar commodity id.
 The list of similar_id is sorted by descending score of similarity.